sjspielman/datascience_final_assignment/README.md

 #### Part One: Prepare the data in `covid_data_load.R`

-You will read in three files (two from JHU and one from NYT) and ultimately produce *two TIDY tibbles* for use in the shiny app:
+You will read in three files (two from JHU and one from NYT) and ultimately produce *two TIDY tibbles* for use in the shiny app.
+Bear in mind: All data here is *cumulative* (the total number of cases or deaths up to and including that day!).

 1) A tibble of the NYT data *exactly called* `nyt_data` that should ultimately contain these final columns *that use these exact names*: